adjust/adobe_air_sdk/README.md

 ## Summary

-This is the Adobe AIR SDK of adjust™.
-You can read more about adjust™ at [adjust.com].
+This is the Adobe AIR SDK of Adjust™.
+You can read more about Adjust™ at [Adjust.com].

 ## Table of contents